Bejeweled Twist: Release

 Bejeweled Twist was initially released on PC on October 27, 2008.
 It was originally released on PopCap.com, but became available on other sites.
 The game is currently available on Origin for PC and Steam, as of now.
 Following its initial release, the game was ported to several other platforms.

 Bejeweled Twist was ported to the Adobe Flash Player platform on November 30, 2009.
 The Flash version of the game only features Classic and a 3-minute version of Blitz.
 The online version of the game also lacks the Bonus Challenge feature.

 On May 7, 2009, Bejeweled Twist was ported over to cellphones through the Java ME platform.

 A downloadable version of Bejeweled Twist was released on the Nintendo DSi through the Nintendo DSi Shop's DSiWare platform on December 14, 2009.
 The DSi version contained the PC version's Classic Mode and an exclusive multiplayer Battle mode, where players who had two DS systems with two copies of the game could battle against each other.
 A physical version of the game, containing the game's other modes and features, was released on January 19, 2010.
 The DSiWare version of the game would release on the Nintendo 3DS' Nintendo eShop on July 7, 2011.
-The DSiWare version of the game is set to be discontinued in March 2023, alongside the closure of the Nintendo eShop for the Nintendo 3DS and Wii U.
+The DSiWare version of the game was discontinued in March 2023, alongside the closure of the Nintendo eShop for the Nintendo 3DS and Wii U.

 Reception

-Bejeweled Twist received generally positive reviews.
+Bejeweled Twist received "generally favorable" reviews on both platforms, according to review aggregation website Metacritic.

 Bejeweled Twist was claimed by PALGN's Kimberley Ellis and IGN's Levi Buchanan to be one of the most polished casual games at the time.
 Critics described the music and sound effects as exceptional, "catchy" and "hypnotic".
 Buchanan called it one of the few casual games soundtracks worthy of being played loudly, highlighting the Blitz Mode theme.
 The visuals were also praised for the colorfulness, the look of the gems, and between-stage animations.